 Drug Interactions Studies

-Effects of CYP3A Inhibitors on Lurbinectedin: Coadministration of itraconazole (a strong CYP3A inhibitor) increased systemic exposure (AUC) of total lurbinectedin by 2.7-fold and unbound lurbinectedin by 2.4-fold.
+Strong CYP3A inhibitors: Coadministration of itraconazole (200 mg once daily) increased the systemic exposure (AUC) of total lurbinectedin by 2.7-fold and unbound lurbinectedin by 2.4‑fold.

 In vitro Studies